 The nurse and Resident Care Director shall develop an individualized Service Plan for each Resident in accordance with the findings of the initial screening described in 651 CMR 12.04(7).

-Said Service Plan shall be developed before the Resident moves into the Residence and be based on information provided by the Resident, his or her Legal Representative or Resident Representative.
+Said Service Plan shall be developed before the Resident moves into the Residence and be based on information provided by the Resident, their Legal Representative and Resident Representative, if applicable.

-The Residence shall ensure the Resident's participation in the development of the Service Plan to the maximum extent possible and shall include the Legal Representative, any invoked Health Care Proxy, or Resident Representative to the extent that he or she is authorized, willing, and able to be involved.
+The Residence shall ensure the Resident's participation in the development of the Service Plan to the maximum extent possible and shall include the Legal Representative, any Health Care Agent, or Resident Representative to the extent that they are authorized, willing, and able to be involved.
 The parties must have a thorough conversation that must be documented by the Residence.
 The conversation must include:

 the services that will be provided to the Resident, including a breakdown of associated costs;